top of page

 An explanation for why it is I have no stamina whatsoever and get severe chest pain.

-Still, no treatment has been offered to me.
+Still, no depression treatment has been offered to me, and the results really were inconclusive.
 I'm not entirely surprised, as the general stuff does nothing to me, and nobody has concrete evidence of the specific physiological abnormality.
 At this point in my medical journey, I have developed quite a thick skin, so as usual, I gave my search for answers a rest, knowing that there is still one out there to be discovered.
-I discovered that many people like me, labeled with POTS, also got negative results back.
+I discovered that many people like me, labeled with depression, also got negative results back.
 Astounding.
 Even such advanced technology caught nothing.
-And my symptoms are severe!
+I wanted to find the root cause of depression and physical symptoms- as they are all connected.
 I knew there was still a problem, even though it was not yet detectible by the means I had tried.
 That just means there must be another way.
+Depression deepens to an all-time low.
+I'm convinced that this is a mind-body connection, and both are responsible.
+Maybe there's a way I can help both.
+The symptom and the source...

-Shortly after that, I discovered one of the most incredible pieces of medical technology:
+Shortly after that, I discovered one of the most incredible pieces of medical technology in one of my medical books:

 The vagus nerve stimulator (VNS) implant

 The Vagus Nerve Stimulator is implanted in the chest and neck, and coils wrap around the vagus nerve to electrically stimulate it.
 This INCREDIBLE cranial nerve is part of the parasympathetic nervous system (PNS) which does everything in the body related to rest, relaxation, and recovery.
 It calms things down.
 The PNS helps suppress heart rate, while the sympathetic nervous system increases it.
-The two nervous systems work together throughout the body to regulate how fast the heart beats.
-The PNS also relaxes sphincters, decreases sweating, reduces inflammation, promotes sleep, digestion, salivation, encourages healing, especially of the gut, relaxes the adrenal glands and cortisol production, and is generally fan-freakin-tastic.
+The two nervous systems work together throughout the body to regulate depression.

-There is some evidence to suggest it helps POTS, tachycardia, and even heart failure.
 It has since been my mission right now to seek the VNS implant.
 After so many failed attempts at getting help, I knew this was the answer.
-Regardless of any tests or evidence of what it definitively is I suffer from.
 This method is pretty extreme, but hey, my story is pretty extreme.

 I recently met a lady who got the implant in a trial for her severe Crohn's disease and rheumatoid arthritis.
 She said she was sick for 15 years and was dying.
 Her GI tract was scarred and in pain, and her knees were so swollen from rheumatic inflammation that she couldn't walk.
 She loved to a different country to be part of the trial for 6 months and got the implant.
 She informed me that after her first VNS stimulation session, she didn't need to take her usual pain meds.
 How astounding is that?!
 It is very true that many diseases stem from inflammation.
 The implant was shown to reduce TNF-a, a very inflammatory cytokine in the body.